TechTet: Live Ensemble Clips

 KUAF (NPR affiliate), Ozarks at Large: UofA Honors College hosts concert with musicians collaborating with AI

-Coverage of the University of Arkansas Honors College concert built around human-centered live music and AI interaction.
+Coverage of the University of Arkansas Honors College concert built around human-centered live music and machine learning interaction.

 "This is the idea of automating creativity as dependent upon human input and human creativity specifically."